 These shelves will also encourage you to purchase appliances that take up minimal space and can double as décor.
 Because this trend is efficient, the trend has been quite popular in farmhouse kitchens.

-High-end kitchen counterparts made of resilient and attractive quartz is a trend that has stood the test of time and is still going strong in 2020.
+High-end kitchen counterparts made of resilient and attractive quartz are a trend that has stood the test of time and is still going strong in 2020.
 The reasons are simple – the material is incredibly resilient against damage, can last almost forever, and is easy to clean and disinfect.
 Homeowners also select granite, but it’s more difficult to clean than quartz.

 Quartz countertops were not always the go-to choice for kitchen countertops.
 When first introduced, the lack of variety in finish and colors was a concern.
 However, with advances in technology, manufacturers are meeting rising demands with a range of colorful and realistic stone-patterned quartz countertops, which can make any kitchen look fabulous.
 This includes ones that are finished with swirl and vein patterns.